-Supraspinatus, subscapularis, infraspinatus, and teres minor form the rotator cuff and contribute to stability of the shoulder.
+Supraspinatus, subscapularis, infraspinatus, and teres minor form the rotator cuff and contribute to the stability of the shoulder.
 The four tendons of these muscles converge to form the rotator cuff tendon.
 These tendinous insertions along with the articular capsule, the coracohumeral ligament, and the glenohumeral ligament complex, blend into a confluent sheet before insertion into the humeral tuberosities.]

 Capsule and Bursae of Shoulder Joint

 The joint capsule is a lax fibrous sheath extends from the anatomical neck of the humerus to the border of the glenoid fossa.
-The joint capsule is lined by synovial membrane and produces synovial fluid to reduce friction between the articular surfaces.
+The joint capsule is lined by the synovial membrane and produces synovial fluid to reduce friction between the articular surfaces.

-Bursa is a synovial fluid filled sac that acts as a cushion between tendons and other joint structures.
+Bursa is a synovial fluid-filled sac that acts as a cushion between tendons and other joint structures.
 Subacromial bursa is located inferior to the deltoid and acromion, and superior to the supraspinatus tendon and the joint capsule.